 Wellness Trend: Forest Bathing

-Increasingly popular both in the UK and stateside, Forest Bathing is a wellness trend still receiving hype for 2020.
+Increasingly popular both in the UK and stateside, Forest Bathing is a wellness trend that’s still receiving hype.
 With dedicated wellness retreats, workshops and holiday packages available to incorporate the wellness practice, it’s not going anywhere fast.
 But what exactly is it?

 Image Credit @ Camilla Akrans for Porter Magazine